 Disadvantages of Cellulose Sponges

-Cellulose sponges have a tendency to trap residue and particles, so they can be difficult to fully rinse out.
-Because they are so inexpensive, it's a good idea to toss them if particles cannot be fully removed.
+Cellulose sponges tend to trap residue and particles, so they can be difficult to rinse out fully.
+Because they are inexpensive, it's a good idea to toss them if particles cannot be fully removed.
 These same particles can lessen the life of the sponge and cause it to start to break down or smell.
 Cellulose sponges should never be used to wipe up a raw egg or raw meat juices.
 For those jobs where bacteria are involved, a disposable paper towel is a better option.

 How Do You Clean Cellulose Sponges?